Category Archives: politics

 To my observation the BLM activist-vandal is not typically black, nor illiterate, nor disadvantaged; nor do they act in a fit of anger.
 The tools of destruction, bricks, spray paint, chains torches, and firebombs are brought home, often many miles away.
 Bricks are left in buckets are key locations for ready use in the demonstration.
 Many of the activists are white, often women, literate, liberal, socially secure, and self-satisfied.
 Two lawyers, one a Princeton graduate, were among those throwing firebombs in a Jewish section of Brooklyn, last week.
 They were acting for social justice in Palestine, they say.
 Another pair of bomb-throwers were two sisters white, from upstate NY who traveled to Brooklyn to throw a gasoline bomb into a police care with four officers.
 Her motivation, she says, social injustice — certainly not for the innocent policemen.

-The vandals do not act out of rage either, but with malice and fore-thought.
+The vandals do not act out of rage, but with malice and fore-thought.
 It takes a lot of organization to show up with working fire-bombs, bricks, or with spray paint for that matter.
 Neither of these items is available at stores near the demonstrations.
 And taking down a statute requires more.
 The vandals bring strong ropes, chains, and cutting torches.
 Check out this video of an attempt on the Andrew Jackson statue, and note the organization of labor and that virtually everyone here is white.

 Samantha Shader, traveled to Brooklyn with gasoline bombs and through one into a police car with 4 officers inside.
 None died.
 She’s not black, uneducated, or oppressed, Just bored, and angry.